 Apparel Design students have opportunities beyond on-campus academics as well.
 They have the opportunity to participate in the internship program and study abroad opportunities.
 Past design students have studied in Italy, France, Peru, Ghana, and Australia.
 Some have also participated in Semester at Sea, which typically enrolls more than 600 students from more than 250 colleges and universities.
 They also have the opportunity to work with artifacts and collections at the Avenir Museum of Design and Merchandising (formerly the Historic Costume & Textiles Collection).
 Special collections include designer garments from Calvin Klein, James Galanos, Carolina Herrera, Dior, Yves Saint Laurent, Valentino, and Versace, as well as ethnographic holdings, and The Ruth Payne Hellmann Lace Collection, which features more than 1,500 pieces of historic lace and lacemaking tools.

-7. Auburn University, Auburn, Alabama (top 10% of schools considered)
+Auburn University (top 7% of schools being considered)

 Auburn University, based in Auburn Alabama, was established in 1856.
 In 1872, the school became the first land-grant college in the South.
 Today, the school is home to a nearly 30,000 students, enrolled in more than 140 degree options across 13 colleges and schools.
 Within the university, the College of Human Sciences has the Department of Consumer & Design Sciences (CADS).

 CADS offers a BS in Apparel Merchandising, Design and Production Management with an Apparel Design and Production Management Option (BS-APDP).
 For those aspiring students they also offer graduate degrees including both Master of Science as well as Ph.D. in Consumer and Design Sciences.
 There’s even a Accelerated BS/MS program with specialization areas in design of interiors and apparel.